SalesConnection/Caction-Support/docs/UAC_Policy_Management.md

 ## UAC Policy Management

+**UAC Policy Management** is a feature for you to set user setting templates for your users to easily be applied for new users or users being moved to different roles in the system.<br>

 1. At the desktop's navigation bar, go to User Management > User Account Customisation Policy.

    <p align="center">